qbalsdon/qbalsdon.github.io/docs/_posts/2023-03-13-accessibility-headings.markdown

 ## What is a heading?

 In digital content, a heading is more than some easy-to-use markdown.
 It's become a functional marker that tools can use for specialized navigation.
 We can see this in action when we use headings to navigate longer web documents.
 In web, there are several heading levels defined, like H1, H2 and H3.
-Headings of a higher level should always appear under those of their lower level.
+Headings of a lower level should always appear under those of their parent (higher) level.

 One advantage of spending time on your headings is that you end up with well structured content.
 Not only from the perspective of infrastructure, but you would increase readability as well.
 By adding my headings as skip links in the beginning, the reader knows what they are in for.
 They also have an idea of the thinking behind the content and can navigate there.